OpenVoiceOS/lang-support-tracker/README.md

 # OVOS Language Support Tracker

+**Your help with translations is invaluable!**

+> You can find us on [Gitlocalize](https://gitlocalize.com/users/OpenVoiceOS), a text and video translation tutorial is available at [https://www.openvoiceos.org/translation](https://www.openvoiceos.org/translation)

 ## Translations Status

-translation status from out Gitlocalize platform are available with detailed stats per repository
+translation status from our [Gitlocalize](https://gitlocalize.com/users/OpenVoiceOS) platform are available with detailed stats per repository

 ____